 Humanity is losing an interstellar war until we start receiving visions from the future, which shift the course of events in our favour.
 It becomes apparent that, at some point in the future, both sides in the war develop the ability to send messages back in time – requiring them to develop strategies to fight in both time and space, and across multiple realities.

 The Nightside series by Simon R Green

 A private eye operates out of the Nightside; an alternate reality London created by Lilith as an immutable space outside of the control and influence of heaven and hell.
 Often cheesy and gimmicky, but jam-packed with fascinating ideas, concepts, and plot twists.

 Set in a world where 100 immortal gods carved out and rule territories in relative stability until one of them is killed, in a plot to disrupt the status quo.
 Magic and science are powered by the bodily fluids of gods; blood, sweat and tears (and beyond) are harvested, distilled, and used in everything from medicine to industry.

 The Black Prism series by Brent Weeks

-Set in a world where magic and technology is based on the ability of individuals to manipulate different colours of light, in the midst of an unfolding civil/religious war.
-Has some slow moments, but the scope is an enormous, and the twist in one of the later books completely resets your whole perspective and lends a dark lens to the whole series.
+Set in a world where magic and technology are based on the ability of individuals to manipulate different colours of light, amid an unfolding civil/religious war.
+Has some slow moments, but the scope is enormous, and the twist in one of the later books completely resets your whole perspective and lends a dark lens to the whole series.